-As a key agricultural centre, Dubbo offers paddock to plate pleasures, and there are numerous family friendly attractions to check out.
+As a key agricultural centre, Dubbo offers paddock to plate pleasures, and is home to a number of family friendly attractions like the famous Western Plains Zoo.
 There’s also no shortage of opportunities to get out of town and immerse yourself in the rugged rural beauty of the surrounding landscape.

-Do time in the Old Dubbo Gaol
+2. Do time in the Old Dubbo Gaol

 Set back from the main street in the heart of town is the famous Old Dubbo Gaol.
-The gaol operated from 1847 to 1966 and is now a wonderfully preserved heritage site.
+It operated from 1847 to 1966 and is now a wonderfully preserved heritage site.
 Enter through the heavy wooden doors and visit the main cell block where life-like mannequins in prison attire illustrate the daily life of prisoners.
 The cell blocks ring with voice recordings of prisoners hollering and shouting over the top of one another, which, although unsettling, makes for a fascinating experience.

 The gaol doesn’t gloss over the darkest moments in Australian prison history.
 See the hangman’s kit and gallows, and experience what it was like to be in a super dark solitary confinement cell.
 For those with a thirst for history and adrenaline, the Beyond the Grave Tour offers access to the gaol after dark (adults only).
 There’s also a kid-friendly theatrical Twilight Tour offered during school holidays.

-Meet the locals at Taronga Western Plains Zoo
+3. Meet the locals at Taronga Western Plains Zoo

 There are three life-sized multi-coloured sculptures of the black rhino around Dubbo that highlight the rhino conservation programme at the Taronga Western Plains Zoo — one of the city’s most popular attractions.
 The sculptures provide selfie opportunities that can’t be missed!
 The zoo itself occupies about 300 hectares of plains country and gives you the feeling of being on an African safari.
 There’s a six kilometre fenced circuit that surrounds the open range area where lots of different species of the animals roam.
 You can make your way around the circuit on foot, by bicycle or in an electric cart.
 The new Lion Pride Lands enclosure is also a must-see.